Privacy Perspectives

 What are privacy officers talking about when they talk about privacy?
 And why is it important?

-Kent Wada is chief privacy officer and director, Policy and Privacy for the University of California, Los Angeles (UCLA) campus.
+Kent Wada is chief privacy officer for the University of California, Los Angeles (UCLA) campus.

-Designated as the campus’s first chief privacy officer, Kent addresses foundational privacy and data issues that have broad impact on the campus community, the academy, and the University mission.
-His office collaborates closely with other campus offices, including those with compliance authority for the protection of personal information and counterparts in the Health Sciences, to have UCLA be a good steward of data.
-In his role as director, policy and privacy in the Office of Advanced Research Computing, Kent works broadly with the campus and its data and IT governance functions to help shape the institutional agenda for technology policy issues of strategic concern.
+Designated as the campus’s inaugural chief privacy officer in 2012, and the first CPO in the University of California system, Kent addresses foundational privacy and data issues that have broad impact on the campus community, the academy, and the University mission.
+His office collaborates closely with other campus offices and counterparts in the UCLA Health Sciences for the protection of personal data.
+He works broadly across the campus and its governance functions to help shape the institutional agenda for data policy issues of strategic concern, drawing from solutions to everyday operational privacy conundrums.

 What are privacy officers talking about when they talk about privacy?
 And why is it important?